TAMA: A Human-AI Collaborative Thematic Analysis Framework Using Multi-Agent LLMs for Clinical Interviews: Results and Discussion

-\subparagraph{The Role of Multi-agents coordination.} We aimed to compare the LLM-generated themes before and after evaluation by incorporating multiple agents (the Evaluation Agent and the Refinement Agent).
+We aimed to compare the LLM-generated themes before and after evaluation by incorporating multiple agents (the Evaluation Agent and the Refinement Agent).
 Table~\ref{tab:theme_comparison} shows the themes generated by human and LLM before and after evaluations.
 We incorporated feedback from an expert and five laypersons to review the themes.
 Their feedback indicated that LLM-generated themes after evaluation demonstrated improved Coverage, Distinctiveness, Actionability, and Relevance compared to those before evaluation.
-For instance, the post-evaluation themes included \textit{``Desiring comprehensive and statistical data on treatment outcomes,”}, which is a key concern for parents.
+Examples for each criterion illustrate these improvements. \textit{Coverage}: the post-evaluation set added \textit{"Desiring comprehensive and statistical data on treatment outcomes"} and a new Theme 13, \textit{"Long-term concerns about child's health"} (Table~\ref{tab:theme_comparison}), capturing a dimension absent from pre-evaluation themes. \textit{Actionability}: the vague \textit{"Seeking clarity and reassurance about my child's health journey"} was refined into the more focused \textit{"Seeking reassurance through multiple medical opinions."} \textit{Distinctiveness}: pre-evaluation themes 3, 8, and 9 had high pairwise overlap.
+Post-evaluation, these became more clearly delineated themes such as \textit{"Managing emotional challenges with proactive strategies"} and \textit{"Living with constant vigilance and fear."} \textit{Relevance}: the Evaluation Agent, guided by expert criteria, removed an over-generated topic (insurance concerns) as off-topic for the core AAOCA parent experience.
 However, a gap remains between human-generated and LLM-generated themes, with the latter tending to be longer and using more complex terminology.
+The feedback incorporated in this study was qualitative: the cardiac expert and five lay reviewers provided narrative assessments of thematic clarity, overlap, coverage of parent-centered experiences, and the clinical meaningfulness of each theme.
+These qualitative observations informed the refinement cycles and guided the expert's final decision to accept or request additional iterations.